VLANs

 Hivelocity provides Layer 2 virtual networks to connect your servers and other infrastructure.
 Here are some things to know about our VLANs:

-- VLANs are available in all Facilities.
+- VLANs are available in all facilities.

 - VLANs are a client account level entity.